xjtu-enre/DiTU-ICSE2026/README.md

 Every feature README consists of 3 parts.

-#### Patterns (Not refers to usage pattern in the paper)
+#### Patterns (Not refers to 'usage pattern' in-paper)

-This section lists (almost) all available code that matches this feature based on the language spec, and serves as unit test and demonstration while implementing the query script.
+This section lists (almost) all available code that matches this feature based on the language spec, and serves as unit test (as described in in-paper Section 4.1) and demonstration while implementing the query script.

 #### Metrics